martinkirch/rivendell2beets/README.md

 A file that is not correctly tagged in Rivendell (like "[new cart]", "Track 01" or nothing) and not recoginzed by AcousticID will be moved to a "failed" subfolder, renamed with the few things we knew form Rivendell.
 You will have to import those manually.

+For some reason, tags are not written to files.
+You might want to run `beet write`.